actimeo/ng2-i18next/README.md

 # ng2-i18next
 Use i18next with Angular2.

-This implementation uses the i18next XHR backend to read locales from XHR and the browser language detector module to detect language from the browser language preferences.

 A demo is available on [github: ng2-i18next-demo-rc3](https://github.com/actimeo/ng2-i18next-demo-rc3)

 ## A. Install

-> This procedure is based on a fresh angular-cli install.
+> This procedure is based on a fresh angular-cli install and uses the i18next XHR backend to read locales from XHR and the browser language detector module to detect language from the browser language preferences.

 ### 1. install npm package
     npm install ng2-i18next --save